BDC Hamburger Icon

 2. Focus on the finer details of website accessibility.

-When building your e-commerce site with accessibility in mind, you need to think about usability, appearance, presentation and user control.
-Here is what that means in practice:
+When building your e-commerce site with accessibility in mind, you need to think about usability, appearance, presentation, and user control.
+For a breakdown of the latest guidelines on website accessibility, check the Web Content Accessibility Guidelines from the World Wide Web Consortium (W3c).

 Usability

 A search field should also be available so users can look up information quickly and be able to access what they need.
-It’s smart to include a site map that informs users where other information on the site can be found, too.
+It’s smart to include a site map that informs users where other information on the site can be found too.

 Appearance

-Also, make sure your design stays consistent throughout every page and section.
+Also make sure your design stays consistent throughout every page and section.
 If underlined text usually denotes a hyperlink, don’t also make underlined text signify that something is important.
 You must be consistent with your layout and design meanings so your website is more easily accessible and understood.

 Presentation